chill-chinese/stroke-order-animator/README.md

 The package uses a `StrokeOrderAnimationController` that handles the animation state and serves as an interface between your app and the stroke order animation.
 The stroke order data has to be passed in as a JSON string.
 In order to control animations, a `TickerProvider` must be passed to the controller, for example using a `TickerProviderStateMixin`.
 The controller is then passed as an argument to the `StrokeOrderAnimator` that displays the actual stroke order diagram.

+When using the animations in a PageView or ListView, it is recommended to use a unique key for every `StrokeOrderAnimator` and cancel the animation when the selected page changes in order to avoid broken animation behaviour.

 All attributes and actions of the stroke order diagram are controlled via the `StrokeOrderAnimationController` and can be changed anytime using the respective setter methods.

 ### Attributes